Mike Sanford Jr.: Career

 In January 2020, Sanford was hired as the offensive coordinator and quarterbacks coach at the University of Minnesota.

 In December 2021, Sanford was hired as the offensive coordinator at the University of Colorado Boulder.
-On October 2, 2022, Sanford became the interim head coach after head coach Karl Dorrell was fired following a 0-5 start to the season.
-He won his Colorado head coaching debut by defeating the California Golden Bears 20-13 in overtime.
+On October 2, 2022, Sanford became the interim head coach after head coach Karl Dorrell was fired following a 0–5 start to the season.
+He won his Colorado head coaching debut by defeating the California Golden Bears 20–13 in overtime.
 Sanford then proceeded to lose his next six games as the Buffaloes interim head coach.

+Following his replacement at Colorado by Deion Sanders, Sanford took a volunteer coaching position at Mead High School in Longmont, Colorado, a Denver suburb, under Jason Klatt, the brother of television football analyst Joel Klatt.

+On February 28, 2025, Sanford was hired as the head coach of Valor Christian High School.